Electric Shock Drowning

 First, swimming around docks which supply electrical power to boats and docks must be prohibited.

-Second, marinas are required by NFPA 303 (refer to the safety section of this website by following this link: Safety) to conduct annual inspections which examine electrical safety aspects of a marina's electrical system.
+Second, marinas are required by NFPA 303 (refer to the Safety page) to conduct annual inspections which examine electrical safety aspects of a marina’s electrical system.
 This includes an annual check of grounding system integrity.
 Unfortunately most marinas are unaware of this National Electric Code requirement, and of those that are, only a small percentage comply.

 Please contact us for more information in this area including a source of specialized training for marina personnel.